Icehawk78/FrozenCookies/README.md

 ## What's new?

-2022 Jan 10
+2022 Jan 10 (bootleg DarkRoman version)

-- Copied the smart FTHOF behaviour from DarkRoman's variant
+- Copied the smart FTHOF behaviour from DarkRoman's variant: https://github.com/Darkroman/FrozenCookies
 - Copied the AutoComboFinder and smart Easter from DarkRoman
 - Fixed the broken auto-Godmazok behaviour that sold mines and factories instead of cursors